bhavikbhagwani/AgileJeera6/README.md

     make install

-## before running
-It is important to download two other dependancies that are required in order for this application to function: pygame and pyrebase.
-These can be done in the terminal:
+This will also install pygame and pyrebase, two important dependancies that are required for the application to run
-    pip install pygame

-    pip install pyrebase4

 ## To run the application ▶️